SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 ## We __hate__ press releases!

 Here at Chez Weekend, we _absolutely hate_ corporate attempts to do science by press release.
-So there's some grinding of teeth going on here, grudgingly reporting on the preliminary readout of JnJ's COVID-19 vaccine, by press release.
+So there's some gritting of teeth going on here, grudgingly reporting on the preliminary readout of JnJ's COVID-19 vaccine, by press release.
 In fact, as of this morning, scouring some of the news venues with better science reporting yielded a number of articles reporting on the press release, but _never citing the press release itself!_